LnaSense/Hierarchical-local-global-fusion-network/README.md

 ## Overview

-We propose a hierarchical local-global fusion framework for reconstructing physically consistent force maps under large-range contact conditions in tactile sensing.
+Reconstructing physically consistent force maps from tactile observations is challenging, especially under large-range loading conditions, where nonlinear deformation and contact ambiguity become more significant.
+To address this problem, we propose a hierarchical local-global fusion framework for reconstructing large-range physically consistent force maps.

+The proposed framework combines:
+- local estimation that captures and estimates fine-scale tactile deformation cues
+- global-constrained refinement that improves the physical consistency of the reconstructed force map under wide-range contact conditions.

 This repository includes:
 - training code for the forward MLP model,
 - training code for FMR-Net,
 - access information for the LaraS2R dataset.

-## Files
+## Code

-- `Forward_MLP.py`: training code for the forward MLP model
+- `Forward_MLP.py`: script for training the forward MLP model.
-- `FMR-Net.py`: training code for FMR-Net
+- `FMR-Net.py`: script for training the proposed force-map refinement network (FMR-Net).

 ## Dataset

+We also release LaraS2R, a large-range Sim2Real-paired dataset constructed for force-map reconstruction.
+This dataset supports:

+- training of the proposed hierarchical framework,
+- quantitative evaluation,
+- comparison with baseline methods,
+- future research on large-range physically consistent force-map reconstruction.

 The LaraS2R dataset is available at: